Bonaventure Cemetery – Savannah’s Most Beautifully Haunting Walk

 From the parking lot take a right so that you’re overlooking the river on Greenwich.
 Take your second left and the Lawton’s grave is on your right.
 The young woman passed away right before her wedding day.
 The statue was created in Italy.

-Little Gracie is probably one of the most famous gravesites in the cemetery and it is not too far from the parking.
+Little Gracie is one of the most famous gravesites in the cemetery.
+The life-size marble statue of the little six-year old is behind a wrought iron fence.
+It is not too far from the parking.
 Make a left on Greenwich out of the parking lot and then make your first left on Walz Way to view her gravesite.
-There is a wrought iron fence around her grave.
-She was just six when she died and was the only child of the

 Shell Girl – George Baldwin Plot